 When looking at locations for assignments, your biggest worry is safety; but it was also critical to choose a location favorable for families.
-For instance, New York wouldn’t be ideal for many families because you would have to live in a 400 square apartment while having to take public transportation.
+For instance, New York might not be ideal for some families because you would have to live in a 400 square apartment while having to take public transportation.
 There are still families that live there, so it is doable but other families would rather take an assignment elsewhere.
 Try to avoid locations too far like Hawaii and Alaska because it would be a long trip for family members if wanted to visit.
 But do consider amenities.
 Are you considering travel with your family because you want to explore new sites?
 Have you never lived amongst mountains?
 Does family-friendly hiking trails sound like something fun?
 The internet (and even Pinterest) provides tons of great resources when wanting to research a location.

 Most companies suggest a one-bedroom apartment, but for a family, two bedrooms are imperative.
-However, to get another bedroom, we would have to pay several hundreds of dollars each month additional may not be favorable.
-The other option was to explore on our own and find a house.
-We also took into consideration if the neighborhood was child-friendly.
-For example, if a neighborhood had a walking trail, a playground, or a pool, then it was a reasonable option.
+However, to get another bedroom, the cost to pay several hundreds of dollars each month additional may not be favorable.
+The other option is to explore on your own and find a house.
+This way you can explore child-friendly neighborhood and other community amenities.
+Since the pandemic, more housing developments have listed homes on AirBnB and VRBO for great extended-stay rates.

-Some tips: If you’re stuck between housing choices, make a pros and cons list for each option to help you decide.
-Also, most young families want carpet floors for their children, so that may be something you look for in your house.
+Tips for travel nurses: If you’re stuck between housing choices, make a pros and cons list for each option to help you decide.
+Also, most young families want carpet floors for their children, so that may be something you look for in a house option.

-A big downside to traveling with your family is away from relativities.
-Of course, you want your children to grow up close to family, but sometimes that doesn’t work out.
+A big downside to traveling with your family is the time away from relativities.
+Of course, you want your children to grow up close to family, but sometimes that does not work out well.
 However, even if you live far away, you can take assignments near family members and spend time with them during visits.
 It also can also become a low-cost vacation for visiting family members.
 For others, consider taking an assignment near a family member that you typically would not see that often.
 This might actually be a nice way to make familial connections that have not been as strong.

 Babysitters, Doctors, etc.